selwynpolit/d9book/book/routes.md

    * @endlink for details.
    *
    * @param string $first
-   *   A string to use, should be a number.
+   *   A string to use should be a number.
    * @param string $second
-   *   Another string to use, should be a number.
+   *   Another string to use should be a number.
    *
    * @throws \Symfony\Component\HttpKernel\Exception\AccessDeniedHttpException
    *   If the parameters are invalid.